Develop a hands-on learning and recruitment tool to meet current and emerging cybersecurity workforce needs in southwest Ohio and the nation.

 Develop learning activities mapped to aspects of the NICE Cybersecurity Workforce Framework.

-Sign up form (at Sinclair Office 365) if you are interested in getting a Sticker Heist kit when they become widely available.
+Sign-up form (at Sinclair Office 365) if you are interested in getting a Sticker Heist kit if they become widely available.

 Sinclair College Announcement